honza/vim-snippets/README.md

 If it happens that you work on a project requiring ruby-1.8 snippets instead, consider using vim-addon-local-vimrc and override the filetypes.

+Well - of course it may not make sense to create a new file for each ruby-library-version triplet.
+Sometimes postfixing a name such as

+    migrate_lib_20_down
+    migrate_lib_20_up

+will do it then if syntax has changed.

 Language maintainers
 --------------------